 Prepare Resources

-Build Data Factory Pipeline

 Ingest and Store Source Data in Blob Storage

-Clean and Enrich Data in Databricks
+Clean and Merge Data in Databricks

-Ingest Data in Azure Data Warehouse using Polybase
+Ingest cleaned/merged data from blob storage in Azure Data Warehouse using Polybase and Azure Data Factory

-Load Data in Azure Analysis Services
+Create Data model in Azure Analysis Services using SQL DW as source

-Consume Data in Power BI from Databricks and Analysis Services
+Consume Data in Power BI from Databricks and Azure Analysis Services

 Access a Weather API, store weather data in Cosmos DB, join to transaction data in Power BI

-Each challenge is self-contained.
 Some of the challenges can be worked on in parallel; others require preceding challenges to be completed.
 We suggest you read all the challenges before starting work and discuss/assign them as a team.

 Outcomes